Home

 Starting from Seed

 Spread from 1 to 6 lbs of seed in most situations depending on the variety, its use, and how quickly you would like it to fill in.
-Spread 1 to 2 lbs per 1000 sq. ft. on hill sides or rough terrain areas that will not receive supplemental water.
+Only about 1 to 2 lbs per 1000 sq. ft. are needed on hillsides.
 It may take a few years, possibly overseeding each year, to establish a good stand of buffalo grass.

 For lawns, spread 4 to 6 lb per 1000 sq. ft.
 The buffalo grass seeds will need to be covered with ½ inch of soil for best results.
 It is okay to apply a starter fertilizer at the time of seeding, but do not use a fertilizer that includes a pre-emergent.
 It will prevent your lawn seed from germinating.